kubesail/create-node-app/README.md

 ## Free App Hosting

 This project is maintained by [kubesail.com](kubesail.com), which provides free-tier provides hosting.
 After creating an app, try `npm run deploy` to easily launch your app on a Kubernetes cluster with built-in load-balancing, HTTPS, and high-availability!
+KubeSail also offers the best way to iterate on Kubernetes resources - check us out!

 ## Project Goals and Aspirations